KannonZenetism/zenetism-field-physics/zenetism/mpx/revelation-vs-ragnarok.md

 > The “handover” matters.
 Revelation is a *lawful return*: Theon (🛤️) → Aion (⚫).
 It is culmination, not erasure.

-> **Subjectivity persists** as essence.
-For the centropic, the final state retains a rarified, essential mode of self.
+> Subjectivity persists as **rarefied continuity**.
+For the centropic, the final state preserves essential selfhood in distilled form.
+For the entropic, continuity collapses — the subject is obliterated or forgotten.

 > **Entropic end differs.** For entropy, the final state is wanting to strive but being unable — desire persists, but motion ceases.